tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/厂商消息分类功能使用说明_intl_en.md

 Huawei Push supports customizing notification channels for applications.
 To create a notification channel on the client, use either of the following methods:

-Use the Android API to create a notification channel.
+1. Use the Android API to create a notification channel.
 For more information, see [Create and Manage Notification Channels](https://developer.android.google.cn/training/notify-user/channels).
-Use the TPNS SDK (version 1.1.5.4 or later).
+2. Use the TPNS SDK (version 1.1.5.4 or later).
 For more information, see [Creating notification channel](https://intl.cloud.tencent.com/document/product/1024/30715) in the API documentation.

 ### Using a Huawei notification channel

-Currently, notifications pushed through Huawei's custom channel can be delivered only through a RESTful API but not the console.
+Currently, notifications pushed through Huawe's custom channel can be delivered only through a RESTful API but not the console.
 After a notification channel is created, you can:

-Configure the `hw_ch_id` parameter in the Android request structure of the RESTful API to push messages through the Huawei notification channel.
+Configure the `hw_ch_id` field in the Android request structure of the RESTful API to push messages through the Huawei notification channel.
 For more information, see the parameter description in [Push API](https://intl.cloud.tencent.com/document/product/1024/33764).

 > !
-If you configure the `hw_ch_id` parameter, TPNS automatically configures the level of messages pushed through the Huawei channel as important.
+If you configure the `hw_ch_id` field, TPNS automatically configures the level of messages pushed through the Huawei channel as important.
 However, according to Huawei's push rules, the ultimate display effect of pushed messages is determined by both the levels specified by TPNS and Huawei's intelligent classification, whichever is lower.
-For example, if TPNS and Huawei's intelligent classification classify messages as important and common respectively, the message level "common" will be used.
+For example, if TPNS and Huawei's intelligent classification classify messages as important and common respectively, the message level "common" shall prevail.
 For more information, see [Intelligent Message Classification](https://developer.huawei.com/consumer/cn/doc/development/HMSCore-Guides/android-intelligent-classification-0000001050040120).

 Below is a sample push: